About the Richard G. Staley ’62 Visionary Entrepreneur Speaker Series

 Since 2013, all of their products are made in the Puppy Cake-owned factory.
 It’s in a small town called Evans City that is full of hardworking people who put their hearts into making great dog treats.

 In 2017, Puppy Cake purchased the Evans City factory.
-It was a milestone move and they are very proud of the modern factory they have have created.
+It was a milestone move and they are very proud of the modern factory they have created.
 Check out their website www.puppycake.com/

 Our History of Speakers